Use Advanced Search

 Results Per Page

 View up to 25 results right on the first search page, up from the default 10.
-Scroll down to find Results Per Page and select from 10, 15, 20, or 25.
+Scroll down to find Results Per Page and select a value from 10, 15, 20, or 25.
 The settings will be saved in session history.
 It means that you will see the preferred number of results during the entire session.

 To return to the default number, start a new session.
 The setting is available on all search clients and works on all devices.
 You have already seen Results Per Page on desktops.
 The next images show how Results Per Page looks like on mobile devices and in Salesforce Console.